 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a residential setting 10 days from symptom onset (or first positive test if symptom onset undetermined).
-If they have completed the 10 day isolation in hospital, no further isolation should be required on return/admission to the care home.
-No. If a COVID-19 recovered patient is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
-If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
-Clinical improvement with at least some respiratory recovery.
-Absence of fever for 48 hours without use of antipyretics If a COVID-19 recovered patient discharged to care home before 10 day isolation has ended then 1 negative PCR test is required preferably within 48 hours prior to discharge If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
-See PHS COVID- 19: information and guidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day isolation period in hospital
+COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a 10 days from symptom No. If a COVID-19 recovered patient Clinical improvement If a COVID-19 recovered patient residential setting onset (or first positive test if symptom onset undetermined) If they have completed the 10 day isolation in hospital, no further isolation should be required on is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
+If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing. with at least some respiratory recovery.
+Absence of fever for 48 hours without use of discharged to care home before 10 day isolation has ended hen 1 negative PCR test is required preferably within 48 hours prior to discharge If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+See PHS COVID-19: information and quidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day isolation period in hospital

 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
 COVID-19 Clinical requirement for stepdown Testing required for stepdown Patients being discharged to their own home - General 10 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home (if not already completed as an inpatient) and follow Stay at home guidance.
 Once home, isolation rules in line with community self isolation requirements should be followed.
 Must be given clear advice for what to do if their symptoms worsen.
 Clinical improvement with at least some respiratory recovery.
 Absence of fever for 48 hours without use of antipyretics.
-Not routinely required Patients being discharged to their own home - someone in household is severely immunocompro mised or at risk of severe illness Chapter 14a of the Green Book 10 days from symptom onset (or first positive test if symptom onset undetermined) Wherever possible, patient should be discharged to a different household from anyone immunocompromi sed or at severe risk of infection.
-If not possible - see 'testing required for stepdown' column. hours without use of Testing for clearance is encouraged
+Not routinely required Patients being discharged to their own home - someone in household is severely immunocompromi sed or at risk of severe illness Chapter 14a of the Green Book 10 days from symptom onset (or first positive test if symptom onset undetermined) Wherever possible, patient should be discharged to a different household from anyone immunocompromis ed or at severe risk of infection.
+If not possible - see 'testing required for stepdown' column. improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of Testing for clearance is encouraged to discharge, have had no known exposure to a COVID-19 case in the 10 days prior to discharge and answer no to all of the respiratory screening questions prior to transfer.